All Episodes

 But there are good people out there.

-Now I will tell you I do have a follow-up without giving away or divulging too much information.
+Now, I will tell you, I do have a follow-up without giving away or divulging too much information.

 Yes, thank God.

-And that are working with her to understand that part of forgiveness, and the Lord's prayer it says forgive us as we forgive others, right?
+And that are working with her to understand that part of forgiveness, and the Lord's Prayer, it says, forgive us as we forgive others, right?

 I did talk to her off the air too, is I'd like her to forgive herself.

-So you might as well see the truth now.
+So, you might as well see the truth now.

-And you are so special, I'm telling you.
+I'm telling you.

-I saw I could just feel everything.
+I could just feel everything.

-So I just want you to know.
+So, I just want you to know that.

-Um you know what I maybe say a little prayer for that lady.
+Maybe say a little prayer for that lady.

-I think it was it w she was very tortured.
+I think she was very tortured.

 And we've all, you know, fallen short.